-With the school year coming to an end, many families are making a change and moving.
+With summer in full swing, many families are making a change and moving.
 Whether it’s a move across town or to another state it can still be a stressful process.
-Many of us don’t stop to think about the impact moving can have on our pets as well.
+Many of us don’t stop to think about the impact moving can have on our pets.
 Uprooting them to a new place can be a very scary thing for them.

-It is important to introduce your animals to whoever might be helping you move, whether it is a moving company or simply some friends, your pets need to be properly introduced.
+Introduce your animals to whoever might be helping you move.
+Whether it is a moving company or simply some friends, your pets need to be properly introduced.
 They may be frightened if a stranger is coming in and out of the house and taking things they consider part of their home.

 When you have cats that like to go out and explore make sure you wait as long as you possibly can before letting them out into their new environment.
 This allows them to get familiar with the inside of their new home first and de-stress before going out into unfamiliar territory.

 You will want to make your neighbors aware of your pets, especially if you have dogs.
-Once you are ready it is a good idea to take your dog for a walk around the neighborhood and introduce them to their new surroundings and any neighbors that might be out.
+Once you are ready, take your dog for a walk around the neighborhood and introduce them to their new surroundings.
+Take time to meet any neighbors that might be out.
 This way neighbors are not afraid of approaching your dog if on the loose and know where to return him or her.

 Are you making a move this summer?
 What measures are you willing to take to make this a smooth transition for your pets?